MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 1. On the **Add Dataverse** tab, select **Save**.

-1. You should now see three environments; Contoso (default), Development, and Live.
+1. You should now see three environments; Contoso (default), Dev One, and Live.

     ![Environments.](../media/environments-all.png)

-    > **Note:** You will use the *Development* environment for all customizations in the labs.
+    > **Note:** You will use the *Dev One* environment for all customizations in the labs.
 The *Live* environment will act as your test/production environment.